INSA-GEI/insa-nxpcup/README.md

 # Where do I find/place the source code ?
 Every folder titled `source_[...]` is a version of the code.
 One should only put the \*.c and the \*.h of the project, not the entire folder !

 [...]
 Is a keyword or a_small_sentence describing this version in particular (e.g. "`source_dangerously_fast`" or "`source_safest`").

 # Quick HowTo
 Small survival kit for everyone :
 ## Installing git (the clean way)
+[Get here](https://git-scm.com/downloads) and follow the installer's instructions.
+One should avoid using github desktop client ;)

 ## Downloading the code
 ```bash